MarcStan/expiration-scanner/Readme.md

 Azure functions that run on a schedule to check for:

 - client secret expiration on app registrations
-- secret/certificate expiration (based on keyvault metadata within the current subscription)
+- key/secret/certificate expiration (based on keyvault metadata within the current subscription)

 ## KeyVault Expiration

 Uses the managed identity of the function to access keyvaults (reads all keyvaults in the subscription by default).
-The function needs `list` access for both secrets & certificates in all keyvaults (does not grant access to the secret value but only the metadata).
+The function needs `list` access for keys, secrets & certificates in all keyvaults (does not grant access to the secret value but only the metadata).

+It is possible to exclude keyvaults as well.

 To set up these permissions for an entire subscription run [Set-KeyVaultPermissions.ps1](./Set-KeyVaultPermissions.ps1) (must have permission to list/update all keyvaults in the subscription).